aerogear/graphback/docs/commands.md

   ```bash
   graphback init <project-name>
   ```
-  The command will guide you through a series of questions - choosing a template, bootstraping model - and setup your project for you.
+  The command will guide you through a series of questions - choosing a template, bootstrapping model - and setup your project for you.

   ![](/img/init.gif)